Technology at Meadowridge

 Nowadays, discussions about technology revolve around what its capable of doing, not what students are capable of doing with the technology.
 Many of the claims seem to ignore the question: is it the best way?
 Paper, pen, and pencil can be just as good – if not better – and seem to be forgotten in the world of catchphrases, trends, and brand names.

-At Meadowridge, we teach our students to acquire, use, and share information in multiple forms and ways so that it becomes meaningful knowledge.
 When it comes to technology, every decision we make is based on learning, and that’s because technology cannot replace outstanding teaching or collaboration with other learners.
-We make sure that our school and our students control technology, and are not controlled by it.

 Experimenting: labs house specialty equipment for students to test over 30 variables and controls: with Vernier probes and sensors, our students can include things like conductivity, current, heart rates, radiation, sound level, and magnetic force into their experiments.